yuselg/3311-W20-Public/garage-videos/README.md

 * There are specialized kinds of cars e.g. electric cars
 * Search for cars in different ways
 * Ensure the correctness and consistency of the data
-* Ensure that the system is maintainable
+* Ensure that the design is organized in a coherent and maintainable fashion
 * Uniformly iterate over the collection of cars in the garage (e.g. at stock taking time for balance sheet and taxes)

 ## garage1